IBM/vision-tools/misc/migrationAides/designNotes.md

  2. Resource owner information must be preserved, but user creation is outside the scope of the migration tool.

- 3. It should be possible to perform either step without performing the other step.
-This assumption is to facilitate those users that have a way to move storage from the standalone environment into the OCP environment.
-    This could work the other way as well.
-It should be possible to move the file system contents before the sever move is to actually occur.
-Then when the actual move/transition is to occur, a smaller file move could be done that would require less time to complete.
+ 3. It should be possible to perform the file migration step without performing the database step.
+This assumption is to facilitate migrating the file system contents before the sever migration is to actually occur.
+When the actual migration is to occur, a smaller file move could be done that would require less time to complete.

  4. It is desirable to minimize the impact on client servers.
 Therefore, a containerized approach is needed.
     However, it should still be possible to run the individual scripts from a command line if desired and the